 Individually for a single agent

 Maintenance windows can be defined by opening the corresponding link on the agents overview page.
 Using the "Add" button you can directly define a new maintenance window.
 Via the "Edit" button one can edit existing maintenance windows (and also add and delete).
-To directly delete a maintenance windows click the "x" next to it or mark the checkboxes and use the "Delete selected" button to delete several maintenance windows.

 For many agents simultaneously

 Going to "Manage Jenkins->Agent Maintenance" will present you a list of all currently defined maintenance windows of all agents.
 Using the button "Add" allows to use a label expression to select a list of agents for which to apply the maintenance window.
-Use the "x" to directly delete a single maintenance window or use the checkboxes to mark multiple windows and delete with the "Delete selected" button.

 When defining a maintenance window one has to consider the time it takes for any running build to finish.
 So if the actual maintenance starts at 8 AM and your builds usually run for 30 minutes you might set the start time to 7:15 AM and define a "Max waiting time in minutes for builds to finish" of 45 minutes.